PRPO-projekt/travel-buddy/README.md

 All of these subprojects must be in a shared group which starts with `si.travelbuddy` (for example, `si.travelbuddy.timetable`).
 The parent project must be in the `si.travelbuddy` group.

+Furthermore, each microservice should also contain a Dockerfile.